 There are many terms used for an At-Home Abortion: chemical, online, self-induced, self-managed, the abortion pill, or medication abortion.
-Below is information regarding the process, its side effects, and how to reverse the process if you change your mind.
+It is important to be informed about the process, its side effects, and how to reverse the process if you change your mind.
+Vida does not provide or refer for abortion pills.

 It is a two-step process for the pregnant woman wanting to end her pregnancy.
 The first step is taking a drug called Mifepristone (also known as Mifeprex or RU-486,) which blocks the progesterone in the woman’s body needed for a fertilized egg to implant in the uterus, sustain, and nurture the pregnancy.
 The second drug called Misoprostol (aka Cytotec) is taken 24-48 hours later causing the uterus to contract and expel the pregnancy.
 These chemicals are taken up to 70 days (10 weeks) into a pregnancy.
 It is important to have the pregnancy medically verified by having an ultrasound done by a medical professional.
 Ultrasound measures gestational age (how far along you are,) determines location, and shows the rate or absence of fetal heartbeat.

 The American College of Obstetricians and Gynecologists (ACOG) estimates that as many as 26% of all pregnancies end in miscarriage.
 If the pregnancy is located outside of the uterus, this is an ectopic pregnancy, and can be life-threatening to the woman.
 Taking these drugs when the pregnancy is beyond the 70 days (10 weeks) may be ineffective or may leave behind tissue that can lead to infection.
 There is no way to know this information without having it medically verified through an ultrasound performed by a medical professional.

 As with any medication, there are risks and side-effects, which can range from mild to severe.
 The Food & Drug Administration (FDA) warns about taking these drugs without medical supervision and has even put a black box warning on them, which is the highest level of precaution.
 Buying medications over the internet will bypass important safeguards designed to protect your health.